elabftw/elabftw/doc/_build/html/_sources/faq.txt

 eLabFTW is a server software that should be installed on a server.

 **Requirements for the server :**

-- PHP version > 5.4
+* PHP version > 5.5
-- MySQL version > 5
+* MySQL version > 5.5
-- HTTPS enabled
+* HTTPS enabled
-- PHP extensions openssl, gd, hash and zip activated
+* PHP extensions openssl, gd, hash and zip activated

 The operating system of the server can be any, but GNU/Linux or FreeBSD is recommended for obvious reasons.
 The server software can be any (nginx, apache, cherokee, lighttpd, …).
-The developpement is made with Apache.

 **Requirements for the client :**
 - Any operating system with any browser (latest version).
 Internet Explorer is not recommended for obvious reasons.